booleanbites/houzi-doc/index.md

 #### [Custom Widgets](hooks-widgets/add_item_drawer)

-This section explains all the available hooks and how you can use them to customise styles, designs and provide additional info to the app.
+We have designed many hooks to provide way of customise styles, designs, designs and provide additional info to the app.

 #### [Houzi Config Builder](houzi-config-builder/introduction)

+Houzi Builder is visual config builder.
 This section talks about designing and generating configuration with Houzi Builder, that can be used in the app.

 ### Try the demo app here: